-Κ X

-Parent Signature Date

-Student Agreement

-Grades 4-8 require student signature.)

-nformation Services, including Internet and e- n cancellation of these privileges and may res the computer will not be private.
-My teacher he Washington Elementary School District's Electronic -mail, is an educational tool.
+XParent Signature X Date Student Agreement (Grades 4-8 require student signature.)
+Information Services, including Internet and e- in cancellation of these privileges and may res the computer will not be private.
+My teacher he Washington Elementary School District's Electronic e-mail, is an educational tool.
 Inappropriate use will result sult in disciplinary action.
-I understand that my work on its or other staff may review all files and communications he District may terminate access, and review and delete

-XStudent Name (print) XStudent Signature
+I understand that my work on its or other staff may review all files and communications he District may terminate access, and review and delete XStudent Name (print) XStudent Signature

-at any time without notice or permission.
-The iles at any time. ne District may terminate access, and review and dele